crazyhottommy/scRNAseq-analysis-notes/README.md

 * [Uniform Manifold Approximation and Projection (UMAP)](https://github.com/lmcinnes/umap) is a dimension reduction technique that can be used for visualisation similarly to t-SNE, but also for general non-linear dimension reduction.
 The algorithm is founded on three assumptions about the data.
 Run from R: https://gist.github.com/crazyhottommy/caa5a4a4b07ee7f08f7d0649780832ef
 * [umapr](https://github.com/ropenscilabs/umapr) UMAP dimensionality reduction in R
+* [uwot](https://github.com/jlmelville/uwot) An R package implementing the UMAP dimensionality reduction method.
+UMAP multi-threaded.
+* [Fast Fourier Transform-accelerated Interpolation-based t-SNE (FIt-SNE)](https://github.com/KlugerLab/FIt-SNE) The FIt-SNE implementation is generally faster than UMAP when you have more than 3,000 cells.
+In the realm of 10,000's of cells FIt-SNE scales at the same rate as UMAP.
+However, note that this is a log-log scale.
+Even if FI-tSNE starts scaling at the rate of UMAP, it is still consistently about 4 times faster.
+In other words, a dataset that takes an hour for UMAP will take 15 minutes for FIt-SNE. see the benchmark here https://nbviewer.jupyter.org/gist/vals/a138b6b13ae566403687a241712e693b by Valentine Svensson.

 ### interesting papers to read